 Georgia Tech’s Career, Research, and Innovation Development Conference (CRIDC) is designed to equip graduate students with tools and knowledge to thrive in an ever-changing job market.

-This year, attendees will have a chance to participate in the following:
+Attendees will have a chance to participate in the following:

 - Pre-CRIDC Workshops